-Find information on free assistance programs as well as disaster relief programs that may help the millions of people who are impacted by Hurricane Florence.
+Find information on assistance programs as well as disaster relief programs from charities as well as government agencies that may help the millions of people who are impacted by Hurricane Florence.
 With this major storm hitting North and South Carolina as well as impacting parts of Georgia, Virginia, Tennessee and/or Maryland, there are many charities and government resources listed below for free food, shelter, financial help for paying bills, medical supplies, and other support.
 Florence impacted millions of Americans, but in particular low income to moderate income families, many of them who live paycheck to paycheck and have higher bills as a result of a hurricane.

-List of free financial assistance and disaster relief programs for Hurricane Florence
+List of financial assistance and disaster relief programs for Hurricane Florence

 There are many links to resources listed below.
 First and foremost, we are not hurricane or disaster experts.
 Always listen to the proper authorities and/or public service announcements in your community.
 One of the main Federal government sites is https://www.disasterassistance.gov/

 As far as needing immediate relief, the Salvation Army often responds to disasters.
 They have centers all across the southeast US.
 There may be lodging, shelter, food, water, financial aid and the like.
 They have already dispatched teams to the areas to be impacted, including South and North Carolina. https://disaster.salvationarmyusa.org/

 Local and state agencies for cash assistance: Every county has various grant programs to pay for housing needs during Hurricane Florence, home repairs, emergency transportation, and other bills.
 The options range from churches to charities or local government social service programs.
 Find a state below.